Cover Letter Writing Guide

-Because CVs and resumes refer mainly to the past time with exception of your present job and employers are interested mostly in the future of they companies, often cover letters are more important or convincing to them then the accompanying resume or CV.
+Because CV and resumes refer mainly to the past time with exception of your present job and employers are interested mostly in the future of the companies, often cover letters are more important or convincing to them than the accompanying resume or CV.

 Before writing your cover letter, analyze your reader by considering his/her requirements and needs.
-By putting yourself in the reader's situation, you will better understand his or hers needs.
+By putting yourself in the reader's situation, you will better understand his or her needs.

 After this analysis, you can write your cover letter demonstrating how your background, training, work experience and abilities can meet those needs.

 Plan your cover letter writing

 Plan your cover letter writing accordingly.
 Place the most important items first, supported by facts.
 Such an approach will help you persuade the reader that you are a good match for the position and that s/he should interview you.
 Remember that you are responsible for communicating your value to the employer.

 Do not expect employers who typically receive hundreds of CVs and resumes including cover letters for each job to wade through poorly written cover letters to figure out what you can do for them.

 Experienced cover letter writers follow these basic principles:

 - Most job cover letters consist of 3 paragraphs:

 - Brief self-introduction including a description of your career objective.